Gadi Briskman

 Product Manager at Modcon Systems Ltd

-A discussion about the hierarchy of process control seems to be timely in one particular context: the promise AI holds for Advanced Process Control industry.
-While the promise may be well founded, a meaningful discussion about the added value AI and Machine Learning in general can provide in this already established and quite conservative industry requires breaking down the general notion of process optimization into more manageable chunks.
+A discussion about the hierarchy of process control seems to be timely in one particular context: the promise AI holds for the Advanced Process Control industry.
+While the promise may be well founded, a meaningful discussion about the added value AI and Machine Learning, in general, can provide in this already established and quite conservative industry requires breaking down the general notion of process optimization into more manageable chunks.
 The end-to-end process optimization is a valid goal, however achieving it in a single iteration wasn’t practical in the past, and the advent of new optimization capabilities, relying on AI/Machine Learning is not likely to change that.

 The hierarchy of Advanced Process Control (APC) was researched in the past.
 With modest adaptations, the layers of the hierarchy offered in the cited publications can well be used to frame the discussion about planning and implementing a process optimization solution, some or all of its components being based on AI/Machine Learning algorithms.
 The value of working on the basis of such a hierarchy exists, in my view both from the solution provider and the customer’s side.
-Its understanding may help to set proper expectations, implement the solution components in a meaningful order and, generally, improve the success chances of a process optimization project.
+Its understanding may help to set proper expectations, implement the solution components in a meaningful order, and, generally, improve the success chances of a process optimization project.

 One suggested hierarchy was offered by Juergen Hahn and Thomas F. Edgar in Kirk-Othmer Encyclopedia of Chemical Technology, 2014 (Figure 1).
-The hierarchy, suggested by Hahn and Othmer, reasonably has Planning and Scheduling at the top layer, while the regulatory control appears at the level 3a.
+The hierarchy, suggested by Hahn and Othmer, reasonably has Planning and Scheduling at the top layer, while the regulatory control appears at level 3a.
 Regulatory control is a term, corresponding to basic controllers, keeping one process parameter at a predetermined value.

 A number of observations are worth mentioning regarding this breakdown.
 Firstly, layers below 3a are not relevant for the control optimization process, as there is no control law applied in them.
-Secondly, the separation between layer 4 and layer 3b may be applicable to some technological processes, but seems not very practical in general.
+Secondly, the separation between layer 4 and layer 3b may be applicable to some technological processes but seems not very practical in general.
 Layer 4 doesn’t reflect the breakdown of the production between multiple units that may work in parallel, while dictating at the same time process setpoints for the layer 3b, which can and should, in many situations be handled in the latter.

 Figure 1

 A similar breakdown is offered in an article by Vaccari and Pannocchia, 2016 (Figure 2).
-Here, again, the separation between the “Real Time Optimization” and “Advanced Control Systems: MPC” seems artificial, while the distribution of production among possible chains of units isn’t explicitly incorporated into the model.
+Here, again, the separation between “Real Time Optimization” and “Advanced Control Systems: MPC” seems artificial, while the distribution of production among possible chains of units isn’t explicitly incorporated into the model.

 Figure 2